joncrlsn/pgcp/README.md

 PGUSER     | user in postgres you'll be executing the queries as (matches psql) PGPASSWORD | password for the user (matches psql) PGOPTION   | one or more database options (like sslmode=disable)

+### todo
+1. Fix bug where Ctrl-C in the password entry field messes up the console.
+2. Convert positional arguments to program options/flags?
+How important is this to people?
+3. Add database options that may be requested by others (that fit with the purpose of this tool).